wpickeral/hello-ruby/README.md

 #### Lambda

 Lambda is very similar to Proc.
-One major difference is that a Proc will return after it is called any no other code within the calling method will be processed.
+One major difference is that a Proc will return after it is called and no other code within the calling method will be processed.
 Whereas, a lambda will return to its calling method rather than returning immediately.
 Lambda expects a certain number of arguments and will also throw and error